Updated: Oct 6

-Grey County consists of several municipalities, including the City of Owen Sound, Municipality of West Grey, Municipality of Meaford, Township of Georgian Bluffs, Municipality of Grey Highlands, Town of Hanover, Township of Southgate, Town of The Blue Mountains, and Township of Chatsworth.
+Grey County consists of several municipalities, including the City of Owen Sound, Municipality of West Grey, Municipality of Meaford, Township of Georgian Bluffs, Municipality of Grey Highlands, Town of Hanover, Township of Southgate, Town of The Blue Mountains, Community of Markdale, and Township of Chatsworth.

 The first European settlement was in the vicinity of Collingwood or Meaford.
 Exploring parties arrived from York in 1825 by travelling from Holland Landing and down the Holland River into Lake Simcoe and Shanty Bay.
 From there they travelled by land to the Nottawasaga River into Georgian Bay and along the thickly wooded shore.

 Bruce County is a county in Southwestern Ontario, Canada, named after James Bruce, 8th Earl of Elgin and 12th Earl of Kincardine, the sixth Governor General of the Province of Canada.
 The county has a total 2016 population of 66,491.

 Bruce County covers a land area of 3,978.76 km² (1,536.21 sq mi).
 The county is divided into three distinct areas: the Bruce Peninsula, the Lakeshore, and the Interior Region.

 The Bruce Peninsula is part of the Niagara Escarpment and is renowned for its scenic views, rock formations, cliffs, and hiking trails.
 The Lakeshore spans nearly 100 km of freshwater and soft sandy beaches.
 The Interior Region has a strong history in farming.